absmach/magistrala-docs/docs/authentication.md

 Normally, in order to get things running, you will need to specify only `THING_SECRET`.
 The other variables are not mandatory and the termination should work with the default values.

 - Command `make ca` will generate a self-signed certificate that will later be used as a CA to sign other generated certificates.
 CA will expire in 3 years.
 - Command `make server_cert` will generate and sign (with previously created CA) server cert, which will expire after 1000 days.
-This cert is used as a Mainflux server-side certificate in usual TLS flow to establish HTTPS or MQTTS connection.
+This cert is used as a Magistrala server-side certificate in usual TLS flow to establish HTTPS or MQTTS connection.
 - Command `make thing_cert` will finally generate and sign a client-side certificate and private key for the thing.

 In this example `<thing_secret>` represents secret of the thing and `<cert_name>` represents the name of the certificate and key file which will be saved in `docker/ssl/certs` directory.
 Generated Certificate will expire after 2 years.
 The key must be stored in the x.509 certificate `CN` field.
 This script is created for testing purposes and is not meant to be used in production.
 We strongly recommend avoiding self-signed certificates and using a certificate management tool such as [Vault][vault] for the production.